RockyJBL/Tailsitter-hovering-dataset/README.md

 |Actuator controls|N/A|MAVROS topic ~target_actuator_control|
 |Actuator outputs|ms|MAVROS topic ~actuator_outputs|

 Since states are recorded from various topics with different sampling rates, the raw data with ros timestamp is synchronized by interpolation at 100 Hz.
 All data are filtered using the "movmean" function in MATLAB to remove high frequency noise.
-Since veoicty and accleration are calculated by time derivative, the result is very sensitive to high frequency noise.
+Since velocity and acceleration are calculated by time derivative, the result is susceptible to high frequency noise.

 ## Distribution
 The distribution of the processed data is listed below.
 Note that vision data is used in the figure. <br />